pytorch/pytorch.github.io/_posts/2021-4-15-ML-models-TorchVision-v0.9.md

 predictions = model(img)
 ```
 ### Semantic Segmentation
-* *DeepLabV3 with Dilated MobileNetV3 Large Backbone:* A dilated version of the MobileNetV3 Large backbone combined with DeepLabV3 helps us build a highly accurate and fast semantic segmentation model.
+**-DeepLabV3 with Dilated MobileNetV3 Large Backbone:** A dilated version of the MobileNetV3 Large backbone combined with DeepLabV3 helps us build a highly accurate and fast semantic segmentation model.
 The pre-trained weights are fitted on COCO 2017 using our [standard training recipes](https://github.com/pytorch/vision/tree/master/references/segmentation#deeplabv3_mobilenet_v3_large).
 The final model has the [same accuracy](https://github.com/pytorch/vision/blob/master/docs/source/models.rst#semantic-segmentation) as the FCN ResNet50 but it is 8.5x faster on CPU and thus making it an excellent replacement for the majority of applications.
-* *Lite R-ASPP with Dilated MobileNetV3 Large Backbone:* We introduce the implementation of a new segmentation head called Lite R-ASPP and combine it with the dilated MobileNetV3 Large backbone to build a very fast segmentation model.
+**-Lite R-ASPP with Dilated MobileNetV3 Large Backbone:** We introduce the implementation of a new segmentation head called Lite R-ASPP and combine it with the dilated MobileNetV3 Large backbone to build a very fast segmentation model.
 The new model sacrifices some accuracy to achieve a 15x speed improvement comparing to the previously most lightweight segmentation model which was the FCN ResNet50.

-Usage:
+**Usage:**
 ```model = torchvision.models.segmentation.deeplabv3_mobilenet_v3_large(pretrained=True)
 # model = torchvision.models.segmentation.lraspp_mobilenet_v3_large(pretrained=True)
 model.eval()